What is a gift?

 If a restricted gift is less than $20,000, the donor should be contacted to discuss available options.
 An exception may be made for a gift under $20,000 if that gift, when combined with other donor gifts with the same donor restriction, reaches $20,000.

-Unrestricted, temporarily restricted, and permanently restricted are terms used to describe the net asset class of the fund.
+Unrestricted, temporarily restricted, and permanently restricted are terms used to describe the net asset class of the gift.

 The Statement of Financial Accounting Standards (FAS) No. 116 Accounting for Contributions Received and Contributions Made, paragraph 14 defines restricted funds as: “A restriction on an organization’s use of the assets contributed results either from a donor’s explicit stipulation or from circumstances surrounding the receipt of the contribution that make clear the donor’s implicit restriction on use.
 Restricted support increases permanently restricted net assets or temporarily restricted net assets.
 Contributions without donor-imposed restrictions shall be reported as unrestricted support that increases unrestricted net assets.”